RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/PlayStation 2/Need for Speed Undercover (NTSC-U) [SLUS-21801]/Enable Cop AI Rubberbanding Anywhere (Only Cops).md

 This is my first PlayStation 2 code (and my first time writing MIPS code, and it's hooks, nice!)

-## ATTENTION.
-AS OF NOW, THE CODE INSTALLS NITRO TO EVERY AI CAR, INCLUDING YOURS.
-I'M LOOKING FOR A FIX
+# ATTENTION: AS OF NOW, THE CODE INSTALLS NITRO TO EVERY AI CAR, INCLUDING YOURS...
+I'M LOOKING FOR A FIX...
+ONCE FIXED, CODE WILL BE UPDATED AND THIS WARNING WILL BE REMOVED SO KEEP AN EYE IN THE REPO

 <details>
 <summary>Codebreaker</summary>